netschool-kr/multi-agent/README.md

 | 13      | E-Commerce Agent Case Study                       | `ecommerce_service_server.py`, `ecommerce_agent_client.py` |
 | –       | Utilities and Helpers                             | `utils.py`, `checkpoint.py`, `perplexity.py`, `pdf.py` |

+## Notes on LangGraph and MCP
+LangGraph
+Define agent workflows as directed graphs of states and transitions.
+Nodes represent actions or decisions; edges control flow.
+LangGraph handles state tracking and execution, allowing you to focus on each step’s logic.

+MCP (Model Context Protocol)
+A JSON-RPC based protocol for AI agents to call external tools.
+FastMCP makes it easy to turn Python functions into tool endpoints.
+MCP decouples agent logic from tool implementation, enabling plug-and-play integrations.

+## Conclusion
+This README has provided an overview of the repository and how it ties into Building Multi-Agent AI Systems.
+You now have:

+A clear path from a simple echo chatbot to a sophisticated, tool-using multi-agent AI system.

+Code for each major milestone, organized by chapter.

+Setup instructions and notes to get the most out of LangGraph and MCP.

+Clone the repo, set up your environment, and dive into the code.
+Happy building, and enjoy orchestrating your own multi-agent AI workflows!